 Then there are the pupils.
 When your cat is very excited or when it’s nighttime, the pupils will dilate, giving your cat a very Puss in Boots appearance.

 And lastly, there are the glowing eyes that you sometimes see staring at you from a dark room or corner.
 Interestingly, if your cat has any eye color but blue, you’ll see a yellow or golden glow when light is reflected off the eye.
-But if you have a blue-eyed cat, the eyes can even glow red!
+This is the reflection from their tapetum lucidum.
+But if you have a blue-eyed cat, the eyes can glow red!